-11.1 NSPS Applicability Federal requirements apply to boilers for which construction, modification, or reconstruction is commenced after June 9, 1989 and that have a maximum design heat input capacity of federal standards are found in 40 CFR 60, Subpart Dc.
+11.1 NSPS Applicability

+Federal requirements apply to boilers for which construction, modification, or reconstruction is commenced after June 9, 1989 and that have a maximum design heat input capacity of 100 million Btu per hour (MMBtu/hr) or less, but greater than or equal to 10 MMBtu/hr.
+These requirements are in addition to requirements listed elsewhere in the permit.
+The full text of the federal standards are found in 40 CFR 60, Subpart Dc.